-Chairman Wilson: We appreciate the temporary visa you pro-
+Chairman WILSON: We appreciate the temporary visa you provided.
+Thank you.
+[Laughter.]

 Senator BLUMENTHAL: As you know, I have traveled frequently to your side of the Congress, and proud to do so whenever you have these hearings.
 Thank you to you and the ranking member for this very, very important, pertinent, and timely hearing.
 I am proud to be a cosponsor of the Rebuilding Economic Prosperity and Opportunity, also known as REPO, Act, for all the reasons that have been stated very powerfully here.